 According to statistics from Safe Work Australia, in 2016 there were over 150 fatalities and 5.6 injuries per million hours worked, costing employers an average of $10,800 per incident in compensation alone (lost productivity and legal penalties increase this value higher).
 While there is obviously a lot of work still to be done in increasing workplace safety, these numbers are at their lowest since their peak in 2007 — a direct consequence of a greater employer and legislative focus on health and safety professionals and standards.

 As well as the costs of compensation and lost time due to incidents, employers have a legal obligation to ensure their work environment is safe and regularly assessed for risk factors.
 Non-compliance can risk significant fines, further compensatory awards, and reputational damage.

-In addition to the requirements of ensuring a safe working environment, employers must also make sure they have appointed a qualified person to be responsible for health and safety checks, assessments, and enforcement within the workplace.
+Even if the workplace is a safe environment, employers still have additional obligations; they must also make sure they have appointed a qualified person to be responsible for health and safety checks, assessments, and enforcement within the workplace.
 Appointing a qualified health and safety professional not only fulfils your legal requirements, helping to mitigate future liability but also importantly reduces the strain of micro-management on employers and employees within the workforce when trying to prevent injury and fatality.

 What Responsibilities Does a Health and Safety Professional Have?

 The duties of a health and safety professional will vary dramatically depending on the industry and environment they are responsible for.
 In broad terms, their responsibility is to ensure the working environment is safe and as risk-free as possible for all employees.